ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 }
 ```

-The ``import`` keyword is used to bind predefined library modules to module prefix.
+The ``import`` keyword is used to bind predefined library modules to the module prefix.
 Ballerina modules have two-part names represented by an organization name and a module name.
-In this case, the organization is **``ballerina``** , and the module is **``io``**.
+In this case, the organization is **``ballerina``**  and the module is **``io``**.
 The bound identifier that refers to this library module is set to the module name **``io``**.
-To override the default identifier binding for the module, you can use the ``as`` keyword as follows, *``import ballerina/io as oi``*.
+To override the default identifier binding for the module, you can use the ``as`` keyword as follows: *``import ballerina/io as oi``*.

-Module hierarchies follow the `‘/’` and `‘.’` notation, for example, *``org/x.y.z``* to refer to modules, and sub-modules.
+Module hierarchies follow the `‘/’` and `‘.’` notations.
+For example, *``org/x.y.z``* to refer to modules and sub-modules.
 The `‘:’` notation points to a function defined within the module.

-The main function is the program entry point, and the public keyword makes this function visible outside the module.
-This function calls the println( ) function defined in the io module using the `‘:’` notation.
+The main function is the program entry point and the public keyword makes this function visible outside the module.
+This function calls the `println( )` function defined in the `io` module using the `‘:’` notation.
 Every statement in a Ballerina program code must be terminated with a semicolon.

 ## Variables and Types

 Modules and functions can declare variables.

 Variables have types.
-Ballerina defines a few built-in types, such as  integers, floating point numbers, strings, and booleans.
+Ballerina defines a few built-in types such as  integers, floating point numbers, strings, and booleans.

 Here is a typical way of declaring variables: